-How it works
+How automated ML works

-Submit a training run.
+Submit the training run.

-You can inspect the logged run information, which contains metrics gathered during the run.
-The training run also produces a Python serialized object (
+You can also inspect the logged run information, which contains metrics gathered during the run.
+The training run produces a Python serialized object (

 .pkl file) that contains the model and data preprocessing.

 While model building is automated, you can also learn how important or relevant features are to the generated models.

 In every automated machine learning experiment, your data is preprocessed using the default methods and optionally through advanced preprocessing.

 Automated machine learning pre-processing steps (feature normalization, handling missing data, converting text to numeric, etc.) become part of the underlying model.
 When using the model for predictions, the same pre-processing steps applied during training are applied to your input data automatically.

 In every automated machine learning experiment, your data is automatically scaled or normalized to help algorithms perform well.
 During model training, one of the following scaling or normalization techniques will be applied to each model.